NoToolsNoCraft/Cypress-React-Component-Testing-Examples/readme.md

 # Cypress React Logout Button component test

-This project provides a React LogoutButton component integrated with Auth0 for user logout functionality.
+This example provides a React LogoutButton component integrated with Auth0 for user logout functionality.
 A Cypress test ensures the button renders and triggers logout correctly.
 The button redirects users to the application's origin upon logout.